submariner-io/enhancements/submariner/OVN-Interconnect.md

 ### Backward Compatibility

-With this architecture, we are removing the logical switches and routers that Submariner creates.
+With this architecture, we are removing the logical switches and routers that Submariner created in the existing implementation.
 During migration, we will need to delete these components and the routes that network-plugin-syncer installed.
 After that, the new controllers shall install the updated routes.
 The operator needs to be updated as well, not to create a network-plugin-syncer pods and remove any existing deployments.

 #### Open issues

 1. The update from older version of Submariner to a newer version will create  a datapath downtime.
 2. When multiple clusters are updated we need to check if one cluster can be done at a time.
+The cluster will be down until all the nodes are updated.
 3. When Kubernetes cluster is update to a version that have IC enabled, there could be a datapath downtime till the Submariner g/w node is updated.
 Since the other nodes need the transit switch IP which will be available only when the g/w node is updated.